lukrop/pass-file/README.md

 # pass file
 `pass file` is a extension for adding arbitary files to the [pass](https://www.passwordstore.org/) password store.
 Files will be encoded using `base64` before encryption.
+This extension is inspired by [gopass](https://github.com/justwatchcom/gopass)' `binary` function to which it is also compatible.
+Files stored with `gopass binary` can be retrieved with `pass file` and vice versa.

 ## Usage
 ```
-Usage: pass file attach|retrieve pass-name [path]
+Usage: pass file action pass-name [path]
+Actions:
-  attach|add: add new file to password store
+  store|add|attach: add new file to password store
   retrieve|show|cat: retrieve file from password store and print it to stdout
 ```

 ## Examples
 Storing a PNG picture and retrieving it.
 ```
-pass file attach pics/secretpic mypicture.png
+pass file store pics/secretpic mypicture.png
 pass file retrieve pics/secretpic > retrieved-picture.png
 ```
 Alternativley you can also use shortcuts for `attach` and `retrieve`: